Trichobilharzia regenti: Migration in vertebrate hosts

 When cercariae of T. regenti find either avian or mammalian host, they penetrate its skin.
 For this purpose, they are equipped with cysteine peptidases present in their excretory/secretory products, which are capable of keratin and collagen degradation.
 Experiments with laboratory prepared recombinant form of the cysteine peptidase cathepsin B2 of T. regenti (TrCB2) confirmed its ability to cleave skin proteins (collagen, keratin and elastin).

 After penetration the skin, cercariae transform to schistosomula and start a migration through the host's body.
 They avoid penetration into blood capillaries and rather prefer entering peripheral nerves in host's limbs.
 Schistosomula are found in peripheral nerves of ducks and mice as soon as 1.5 and 1 day post infection (DPI), respectively.
 In both types of hosts, schistosomula exhibit a high affinity to the central nervous system which they enter via spinal roots.
 Based on recent observation by 3D imaging techniques (ultramicroscopy and micro-CT), schistosomula appear to migrate preferably through the white matter of the spinal cord in both birds and mammals.

 The next course of the infection differs in final and accidental hosts.
-In ducks, schistosomula are observed in synsacral segments of a spinal cord 3 DPI and 7–8 days latter (10–11 DPI) they reach the brain.
+In ducks, schistosomula are observed in synsacral segments of a spinal cord 3 DPI and 7–8 days later (10–11 DPI) they reach the brain.
 In their final localisation (the nasal tissue), they occur 13–14 DPI and laying eggs starts 15 DPI.
 In mice, the first schistosomula are found in a lumbar spinal cord as early as 2 DPI and medulla oblongata is invaded the day after, but only in some individuals.
 Most of schistosomula stay localised in the thoracic and cervical spinal cord and only exceptionally migrate to the brain.
 Neither the presence of worms has been detected in a nasal cavity nor has their maturation been noticed in the nervous tissue.
 Schistosomula development in mice is suppressed likely due to the host immune response and/or the presence/absence of some essential (nutritional, stimulatory) host factors.